EngosSoftware/kivi/README.md

 **KIVI** format deserializer.

-**KIVI** is a simple text format in which each key and its associated value are stored on separate lines.
+**KIVI** is a text format where each key and its corresponding value are stored on separate lines.
-While it is not as widely known as formats like JSON or INI, it is straightforward and particularly useful in specific contexts where keys or values consist of multiple lines of text.
+While not as widely known as formats like JSON or INI, it is straightforward and especially useful in contexts where keys or values span multiple lines.

-An example of a configuration file in KIVI format:
+Example of a configuration file written in KIVI format:

 ```text
 host